-and using the equivalences from the elliptic fibration with fiber $A_{1}+A_{13}$, we get:
+and using the equivalences from the elliptic fibration with fiber $A_{1}+A_{13}$, we get

-The $K3$ surface is the double cover of $\PP^{2}$ branched over a sextic curve $C_{6}$ with a singularity $q$ of type $\mathbf{a}_{7}$.
-The line tangent to the branch of $C_{6}$ has no other intersection points with $C_{6}$ and the curves $A_{9},A_{19}$ maps onto that line.
-Moreover there exists $5$ lines through $q$ that are bi-tangent to the sextic at their other intersection points.
-The images of $A_{j},A_{j+12}$ for $j\in\{1,\dots,5\}$ are these lines.
+The K3 surface is the double cover of $\PP^{2}$ branched over a sextic curve $C_{6}$ with a singularity $q$ of type~$\mathbf{a}_{7}$.
+The line tangent to the branch of $C_{6}$ has no other intersection points with $C_{6}$, and the curves $A_{9}$, $A_{19}$ map onto that line.
+Moreover, there exist five lines through $q$ that are bitangent to the sextic at their other intersection points.
+The images of $A_{j}$, $A_{j+12}$ for $j\in\{1,\dots,5\}$ are these lines.